-2 Select email feedback from the menu.

-3 The insert email feedback dialog box will appear (Figure 33).

-4 Enter information into the input fields:

-• To email: Enter the email address to which all email sent via this brick will be sent.
-Be sure that there are no spaces after the address.
-The address entered in this field will not display on user side view.

-• From email: Enter a valid email address.
-Be sure that there are no spaces after the address.
-From email is a required field because some email servers will not accept email without valid email addresses from the sender as an anti-spam precaution.
-On the user side view, a visitor can edit the From email field to match her own email address.
+- 1 Click the -insert- drop-down menu. - 2 Select email feedback from the menu. - 3 The insert email feedback dialog box will appear.
+(See Figure 30: Insert email feedback dialog box) - 4 Enter information into the input fields: - Enter the email address to which all email sent via this brick will be sent into the To email input field.
+This will not show up on user side view. - Enter a valid email address into the From email input field.
+This is a required field because some email servers will not accept email without valid email addresses from the

-• Subject:Enter a default subject.
-Visitors can also edit this field on the user side.

-• Redirect to field (optional): This field allows you to send a user to a new Web page after they have submitted information through the email feedback brick.
+- sender as an anti-spam precaution.
+The user can edit this field on the user side view to include his or her own email address. - Enter a default subject into the Subject input field.
+This field is also editable by the user. - Redirect to (optional field) allows you to send a user to a new Web page after they have submitted information through the email feedback brick.
 Enter the URL of the Web page to which you wish to direct the user.
-If nothing is entered into the Redirect to field, users will remain on the same page where the email feedback brick is located after they submit a message.

-5 Click the ok button to insert the email feedback brick.
+This is an optional field and does not need to be filled in for the brick to function.
+If the Redirect to field is left empty, users will simply remain on the same page where the email feedback brick is located. - 5 Click the ok button to insert the email feedback brick.